casdoor/casdoor-website/docs/how-to-connect/sdk.md

 ---
 title: Casdoor SDKs
-description: Using Casdoor SDKs instead of standard OIDC protocol
+description: Use Casdoor SDKs for frontend and backend integration with user management and more.
-keywords: [SDK, Frontend, Backend]
+keywords: [SDK, frontend, backend, OIDC]
 authors: [nomeguy]
 ---

-## Introduction
+## Overview

-Compared to the standard OIDC protocol, Casdoor's SDK provides additional functionality, such as user management and resource uploading.
-Connecting to Casdoor via the Casdoor SDK requires more time than using a standard OIDC client library but provides the best flexibility and the most powerful API.
+Casdoor SDKs extend standard OIDC with user management, resource uploads, and other features.
+They take a bit more setup than a generic OIDC client but give you the full Casdoor API.

-Casdoor SDKs can be divided into two categories:

-1. **Frontend SDK**: SDKs for websites (like Javascript SDK, Vue SDK) and mobile apps (Android or iOS SDKs).
-Casdoor supports providing authentication for both websites and mobile applications.
+**Frontend SDKs** — For web (JavaScript, React, Vue, etc.) and mobile (Android, iOS, React Native, Flutter).
-2. **Backend SDK**: SDKs for backend languages like Go, Java, Node.js, Python, PHP, etc.
+**Backend SDKs** — For Go, Java, Node.js, Python, PHP, .NET, Rust, C++, and more.

 :::tip

-If your website is developed with a frontend-backend separation architecture, you can use the Javascript
-SDK: `casdoor-js-sdk`, React SDK: `casdoor-react-sdk`, or Vue SDK: `casdoor-vue-sdk` to integrate Casdoor in the frontend.
-If your web application is a traditional website developed with JSP or PHP, you can use backend SDKs only.
-See an example: [casdoor-python-vue-sdk-example](https://github.com/casdoor/casdoor-python-vue-sdk-example)
+For a frontend/backend split, use a frontend SDK (e.g. `casdoor-js-sdk`, `casdoor-react-sdk`, `casdoor-vue-sdk`) in the UI and a backend SDK for token validation and API calls.
+For a traditional server-rendered app (JSP, PHP), a backend SDK may be enough.
+Example: [casdoor-python-vue-sdk-example](https://github.com/casdoor/casdoor-python-vue-sdk-example).
 :::

 | Mobile SDK       | Description                     | SDK code                                                                        | Example code                                                                            |